About the project, Pathways to a Just Digital Future

 Michelle is the DI’s communications consultant, she loves catching typos, and enjoys satisfying her inner ham by performing music, theater, and comedy.

-Liz is the DI’s assistant director of communications, she loves a good story, and is fueled by social impact work and cheese.
+Liz is the DI’s associate director of communications, she loves a good story, and is fueled by social impact work and cheese.